A success timeline featuring the most significant achievements of Larry Bird.

 In 1984, Larry Bird won an NBA championship with the Celtics and won an NBA Finals MVP Award.

-In 1984, Larry Bird won the NBA Most Valuable Player Award for the first time.
+In 1984, Larry Bird won the NBA Most Valuable Player Award for the first time, marking the beginning of three consecutive MVP awards (1984–1986).

 In 1986, Larry Bird won an NBA championship with the Celtics.

-In 1986, at the NBA All-Star Weekend, Larry Bird famously predicted he would win the inaugural Three-Point Shootout and then won the shootout.
+In 1986, during the NBA All-Star Weekend, Larry Bird won the inaugural Three-Point Shootout after confidently asking who was going to finish second.

 In 1988, Larry Bird was a regular season MVP runner-up.